 The Ultimate E39 Experience

-I can't believe it but I'm looking to trade my E39 for your E53.
+I can't believe it but I'm looking to sell my E39.

 Since taking ownership, I’ve put about $4,000 of work into it and in many ways, truly nursed it back to health.
 The E39 is my favorite BMW model and I was happy to get it back on its feet.
 And what’s good is that there’s really no work that has to be done for another couple hundred thousand miles too.
 There are however a few minor upgrades or repairs that could be done and I thought I’d be looking for a buyer interested in the “art” of BMW’s.